fedp15/azure-python-function-app/README.md

 blob_client = blob_service_client.get_blob_client(container='<my-container>', blob='<my-data-file>')
 data = pickle.loads(blob_client.download_blob().readall())
 ```
-3. [OPTIONAL] If you are using a different storage, [copy the credentials from the Azure portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python#copy-your-credentials-from-the-azure-portal) and [add it in the function settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings#settings) (so that they will be callable within the function as environmental variables)
+[OPTIONAL] If you are using a different storage account
+1. [Copy the credentials from the Azure portal](https://docs.microsoft.com/en-us/azure/storage/blobs/storage-quickstart-blobs-python#copy-your-credentials-from-the-azure-portal) 2.
+[Add them in the function settings](https://docs.microsoft.com/en-us/azure/azure-functions/functions-how-to-use-azure-function-app-settings#settings), so that they will be callable within the function as environmental variables
+3. Add them in `local.settings.json`, in order to be able to run the function locally

 ## Credentials, keys and secrets
 If your function needs to use an API (e.g. Google Maps) and requires credentials, **do NOT store them in `__init__.py`**, since this will expose them to whoever has access to the resource group.
 The recommended workflow is to store them in an [Azure Key Vault](https://docs.microsoft.com/en-us/azure/key-vault/general/overview).